How Linguabase Was Built

 Capitalization Intelligence

-Since lowercase words are capitalized at the beginning of sentences, LLMs often treat text case-insensitively, conflating “polish” (verb) with “Polish” (nationality).
-For semantic graphs, this contaminates association lists.
+Since lowercase words are capitalized at the beginning of sentences, LLMs often ignore the difference, mixing up “polish” (verb) with “Polish” (nationality).
+For semantic networks, this contaminates association lists.

 We evaluated capitalization variants for ambiguous terms.
 Results: 3,509 words have two valid forms, 86 words have three.
 Each variant gets its own decontaminated association list.